How To Resolve Issues or DisputesApril 15, 2018

 We require all affiliated clubs and organisations with members under 18 to appoint a Welfare Officer.

-All Swim England affiliated organisations hold a copy of our Child Safeguarding Policy and Procedures document, Wavepower.
+All Swim England affiliated organisations hold a copy of our Safeguarding Policy and Procedures document, Wavepower.

 Head to our Wavepower pages to view it for yourself and find out more.

-The Welfare Officer is also the first point of contact for children and adults who have a child welfare concern.
+The Welfare Officer is the first point of contact members who have a welfare or safeguarding concern.
 They can provide advice and guidance and may also refer the matter to a County or Regional Welfare Officer, the Swim England Safeguarding Team or one of a number of other statutory agencies including the police.

 The first step for any coaching concerns with your club is to arrange a time to speak directly to the coach, or the head of the coaching staff.